 The Internal Audit function reports directly to the Chief Executive (operationally) and the Audit Committee (functionally).
-There is currently a staff resource of 4.64 FTE, comprising Chief Internal Auditor (0.5 FTE - shared with Scottish Borders Council; 0.42 FTE Other Audit Resources), Principal Internal Auditor (0.72 FTE), Internal Auditor (2.0 FTE), Other Internal Audit resources (1.0 FTE) with a mix of qualifications, knowledge, skills and competencies (such as the Code of Ethics set out in PSIAS) needed to perform the plan.
+There is currently a staff resource of 4.64 FTE, comprising Chief Internal Auditor (0.5 FTE - shared with Scottish Borders Council; 1.42 FTE Other shared Internal Audit resources), Principal Internal Auditor (0.72 FTE), and Internal Auditor (2.0 FTE).
+Each member of the Internal Audit team has a professional internal audit or accountancy qualification, and has suitable experience, knowledge, skills and competencies (such as the Code of Ethics set out in PSIAS and the Seven Principles of Public Life) needed to perform the plan.